nvh95/jest-preview/examples/nextjs-babel/README.md

   }
 ```

-Configure Jest Preview inside `jest.setup.js` (or any setup files) specified in your `setupFilesAfterEnv` config, so Jest Preview knows which global CSS file to load.
+Configure Jest Preview inside `jest.setup.js` (or any setup files specified in your `setupFilesAfterEnv` config), so Jest Preview knows which global CSS file to load.

 ```js
 import { jestPreviewConfigure } from 'jest-preview';